twistor/drupal_flysystem/README.txt

 ## CONFIGURATION ##

 Stream wrappers are configured in settings.php.
 The keys (localexample) are the names of the stream wrappers.
-Can be used like 'localexample://filename.txt' The 'driver' key, is the type of adapter.
+For example: 'localexample://filename.txt' The 'driver' key, is the type of adapter.
 Available adapters are:

  - local
  - ftp (Requires the ftp extension)